-Mark Barber was appointed the Interim City Manager, effective Dec.
-8, 2017.
-Prior to that appointment, Mark served as the Assistant City Manager for the City of Valdosta from 2015 to 2017, where he provided city-wide administrative support to the City Manager and was responsible for most of the city's departments and divisions that reported directly to him.
+Mark Barber was appointed the Interim City Manager on Dec.
+8, 2017, then officially appointed to the City Manager position on March 22, 2018.
+Prior to those appointments, Mark served as the Assistant City Manager for the City of Valdosta from 2015 to 2017, where he provided city-wide administrative support to the City Manager and was responsible for most of the city's departments and divisions that reported directly to him.

 Mark has a long history with the City of Valdosta, having served the organization for 26 years, beginning in 1989 when he was hired as the city’s Principal Accountant.
 With the exception of a four-year employment with the city of Thomasville, Georgia from 1996-2000, Mark has been a vital asset to the Valdosta organization serving as the city’s Finance Director from 2000 to 2007 and the Deputy City Manager for Administration from 2007 to 2015.

 Mark’s 30 years of experience in municipal government—26 of them with the city of Valdosta—include city-wide administrative support, department operations, financial services, risk management and human resource management.

 While Valdosta is Georgia’s 14th largest of 537 municipalities, Mark has worked with city leaders to keep Valdosta’s millage and utility rates among the lowest of peer cities in the state.
 His years of finance experience has provided the guidance to ensure the city continues to operate in a fiscally responsible manner.